Agrometeorology Cell

 35

-(B) The farmers training programmes conducted under IAAS/GKMS project
+2) The farmers training programmes conducted under GKMS project:

 Training Date/Place